unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 In order to better analyze datasets such as **Employee Financial Compensation by Industry in Iowa**, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
-Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among  many others.
+Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among  many others./)

 These datasets are published using the Socrata Open Data Format.
-[Socrata](https://socrata.com/) is a Seattle based company that develops software for government agencies to publish and manage their data in an open format.
-According to their website, the Socrata Open Data Format is used by the US
-Federal government, 25 US states, 300+ US cities, and contains 4,000+ datasets for numerous US counties.
+The [Socrata](https://socrata.com) Open Data Format is used by the US Federal government, 25 US states, 300+ US cities, and contains 4,000+ datasets for numerous US counties.

 A powerful capability of the Axibase Time Series Database (ATSD) is the **ability to combine multiple datasets** in one ATSD portal.
-We will begin by looking at several general state of Iowa datasets.
+We will begin by looking at several foundational state of Iowa datasets.
 Next, we will look at inflation statistics from the [Bureau of Labor Statistics (BLS)](http://www.bls.gov/home.htm).
 With a few simple, straightforward steps, we will then show you how combine these different datasets and compute supplementary metrics to create additional, more in depth layers of analytics.

 ### Iowa Employee Compensation Dataset
 --------------------------------------

-Let us take a look at the dataset **Employee Financial Compensation by Industry in Iowa** from [data.gov](https://www.data.gov/), which looks at employee compensation by industry in Iowa.
+Let us take a look at the dataset **Employee Financial Compensation by Industry in Iowa** from data.gov, which looks at employee compensation by industry in Iowa.

+This dataset can be found here: [http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa](http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa)

 From 1998 to the present year, the state of Iowa has compiled total state wide employee compensation estimates in thousands of dollars, seasonally adjusted at annual rates.
 All dollar estimates are in current dollars (**not adjusted for inflation**).
 Compensation is the total remuneration, both monetary and in kind, payable by employers to employees in return for